LoopKit/loopdocs/docs/browser/bb-errors.md

     previous_build_number + 1
     ```

-2. Tap on the `Find` button and the `Replace` button to make 2 changes to the file
+2. Tap on the `Find` button and the `Replace` button to change the file
-3. After modifying the two lines, click on the `Commit changes` button at upper right
+3. Click on the `Commit changes` button at upper right

 ![Graphic shows steps to edit fastfile](img/tf-build-number-error-03.svg){width="750"}
 {align="center"}